nokotamustang/OpenGL_and_Vulkan_3D/README.md

 The model is physically grounded, adhering to principles like energy conservation and reciprocity, and it produces realistic highlights and material appearances under different lighting conditions.

 ![Screenshots](./screenshots/mgl_cook-torrance_3.png)
-_When the local point lights are viewed, the reflective properties are clear to see._
+_When the local point lights are viewed without the global light, the reflective properties are clearer to see._

-I continue the format presented in the Blinn-Phone demo, where we have global illumination with cast shadows, a series of local point lights, and a flash light modelled as a spot light from the camera direction.
+I continue the format presented in the Blinn-Phong demo, where we have global illumination with cast shadows, a series of local point lights, and a flash light modelled as a spot light from the camera direction.

 ![Screenshots](./screenshots/mgl_cook-torrance_4.png)
-_Point blank flashlight produces a nice effect from the surfaces as well._
+_Point blank flashlight produces a nice effect from the metallic surfaces._

 In summary the Cook-Torrance BRDF combines: